klarna-incubator/glass/README.md

 Glass is a tool for semantically searching source code, currently focusing on Erlang.
 You can think of it as "grep, if grep could understand Erlang code".
+For more information, read the [technical design documents](./docs).

 ## Usage example